 The process was very well prepared by the institution and the CYQAA officer did an excellent job in supporting the committee.
 The documentation received in advance was of good quality and sufficient detail.
 During the site visit, staff members gave informative presentations that were well timed, providing the information needed without getting lost in details.
-The committee also got the opportunity to talk with students as well as administrative staff.
+The committee also got the opportunity to talk with administrative staff.